google/flutter-desktop-embedding/linux/README.md

 ```

 This should generate all the files necessary to run the example application.

-## Running the Example Code

-Once the directories are setup like above and you've built everything, the
-`flutter_embedder_example` code expects to be run from the `linux/` directory
+The resulting `flutter_embedder_example` executable expects to be run from
-like so:
+this directory like so:

 ```
 $ ./example/flutter_embedder_example
 ```

-# Caveats
+## Caveats

-Platform-specific features like a file chooser, menu bar interaction, etc, are
-not yet present, but will be added over time.

 While GLFW is in use in the current iteration, this is not going to be the final
 state for Linux support.

-Stay tuned for more documentation.